Bradley Sandeman: Port Vale

 He joined Port Vale in July 1992, with manager John Rudge looking to add strength in depth to help with the push for promotion out of the Second Division.
-He was a regular first team player in 1992–93 until he picked up a thigh injury in February, which required an operation.
-This caused him to miss both the 1993 League Trophy Final and the 1993 Second Division play-off Final at Wembley.
-He was used sparingly following his recovery, leaving him to play a limited role in the 1993–94 promotion campaign until he re-gained his first team spot in May 1994.
-He was a first team regular in the First Division in 1994–95, before he fell out of favour once again in July 1995.
+He was played at wing-back in 1992–93 until he picked up a thigh injury in February, which required an operation.
+This caused him to miss both the 1993 Football League Trophy final and the 1993 Second Division play-off final at Wembley.
+He was used sparingly following his recovery, leaving him to play a limited role in the 1993–94 promotion campaign until he re-gained his first-team spot in May 1994.
+He was a first-team regular in the First Division in 1994–95, before he fell out of favour once again in July 1995 following the arrival of Andy Hill.
 The 1995–96 season was his last at Vale Park, and was not picked to play in the final of the Anglo-Italian Cup.
 He was given a free transfer to Rotherham United in May 1996.

 Rotherham United

-Originally signed to play at right-back, he soon was pushed further forward into midfield.
-The "Millers" suffered relegation out of the Second Division in 1996–97 under Danny Bergara, though Sandeman had left Millmoor for Hereford United in March 1997.
+Originally signed to play at right-back, he was soon pushed further forward into midfield.
+The "Millers" suffered relegation out of the Second Division in 1996–97 under Danny Bergara.
+However, Sandeman had left Millmoor for Hereford United in March 1997.

 Later career

-He made just seven appearances for the "Bulls", and left the club in the summer after the Edgar Street club were relegated into the Conference under Graham Turner.
+He made just seven appearances for the "Bulls", and left the club in the summer after the Edgar Street club were relegated to the Conference under Graham Turner.
 He spent the first half of the 1997–98 season with Northwich Victoria, before joining Conference rivals Kettering Town in December 1997, who were managed by former teammate Steve Berry.
 He later combined his duties as a postal worker with playing semi-professional football.
 He signed with Leek Town in July 2000 and scored seven goals in 55 appearances in the 2000–01 season as the "Blues" were relegated out of the Northern Premier League Premier Division; he was voted as the club's Player of the Season.
 He then moved on to Hyde United, but did not make an appearance for the "Tigers".
-He served Witton Albion as caretaker-manager in August 2003, winning all four matches.
+He served Witton Albion as caretaker manager in August 2003, winning all four matches.
 He also played 37 games in the 2002–03 season and 26 games in the 2003–04 season.
 He joined Kidsgrove Athletic in July 2004.
 He signed with Dover Athletic in February 2005 after being recruited by Clive Walker.

 Coaching career

 In 2008, he joined Kent League club Tunbridge Wells, becoming assistant manager at the club the following year.
-He helped the "Wells" to reach the 2013 FA Vase Final.
+He helped the "Wells" to reach the 2013 FA Vase final.
 He was appointed as a coach at Lordswood in July 2015.
 He followed manager James Collins to help coach Cray Valley Paper Mills in 2016.

 Style of play

-Sandeman was a versatile player and an accomplished and effective passer of the ball and a great and committed tackler.
+Sandeman was a versatile player, an accomplished and effective passer of the ball, and a great and committed tackler.